10 Ways to Declutter Faster

 If you want to declutter faster and more efficiently, focus on choosing what stays rather than painstakingly deciding what goes.
 Once you emotionally detach from the rest, you’ll find it’s easier than you think—and you won’t miss it as much as you imagine! 👌🏻

-These are really the only two methods of minimizing your belongings, and you can read more about them here!
+These are really the only two methods of minimizing your belongings (you can see more about them in the linked post).

 If you want to declutter faster and avoid being trapped for weeks by boxes of stuff people may or may not want, skip the selling spree.
 Instead, find a place to donate your items and enjoy the bonus of doing something kind for someone else—it’s a win-win!